filswan/swan/README.md

 # Swan Client
-Swan Client is a pragmatical tool to help client and miner automated the order sending and importing process.
+Swan Client is a pragmatical tool to help client and miner automated the offline deal sending and importing process.

 In Swan project, a client is defined as a user who want to send out a deal, and a miner is a Filecoin node who want to import and sealing the deal to Filecoin network.
 ## Want to use this project?